-Reece James cut a frustrated figure at the side of the Emirates Stadium pitch, when the skipper was asked to reflect on our narrow defeat to Arsenal in the Premier League.
+Reece James cut a frustrated figure at the side of the Emirates Stadium pitch when the Chelsea skipper was asked to reflect on our narrow Premier League defeat to Arsenal.

 The Blues were edged out 2-1 by the Gunners in north London, with both goals for the hosts coming via set-pieces – much the theme of their season thus far.

-William Saliba nodded home the opener for the Gunners, before James delivered a stunning corner that Piero Hincapie turned into his own net to level the scores at one stage.
+William Saliba nodded home the opener for the Gunners, before James delivered an excellent corner that Piero Hincapie turned into his own net to level the score at the interval.

-Despite the man disadvantage, the Blues pushed hard for an equaliser but were denied by a string of outstanding saves from David Raya, while Liam Delap also had the ball in the back of the net before an offside flag on Joao Pedro chalked that off.
+Despite our man disadvantage, the Blues pushed hard for an equaliser but were denied by a string of outstanding saves from David Raya.
+Liam Delap also had the ball in the net in stoppage time, only for an offside flag on Joao Pedro to chalk the goal off.

-Despite a strong finish, we couldn’t find an equaliser and the end result left our captain disappointed and frustrated when reflecting on the game shortly after full-time.
+Despite a strong finish, we couldn’t force an equaliser, and the final scoreline left our captain disappointed and frustrated when reflecting on the game shortly after full-time.

 That game bears extra importance in the race for a top-four finish given the position of the two sides, and the skipper feels it’s time to turn the focus towards that fixture now.